Claudio Costamagna

-Claudio Costamagna (April 10, 1956, Milan) is an Italian banker and businessman.
-He was Chairman of Cassa Depositi e Prestiti from July 2015 to July 2018.
+Claudio Costamagna (born 10 April 1956, Milan) is an Italian banker and businessman.
+He was chairman of Cassa Depositi e Prestiti from July 2015 to July 2018.

-Claudio Costamagna is Chairman of CC & Soci Srl and sits on the board of FTI Consulting, a business advisory group listed on the NYSE.
-Moreover, Mr Costamagna is a member of the board of Finarvedi, holding company of the Arvedi Group, Italiana Petroli and Salini Costruttori, holding company through which the Salini family controls Webuild, a leading Italian construction company.
+Costamagna is chairman of CC & Soci Srl and sits on the board of FTI Consulting, a business advisory group listed on the NYSE.
+Costamagna is a member of the board of Finarvedi, holding company of the Arvedi Group, Italiana Petroli and Salini Costruttori, holding company through which the Salini family controls Webuild, a leading Italian construction company.

 Biography

-Born in Milan in 1956, Claudio Costamagna attended the Ecole Européenne in Brussels before returning to Italy and enrolling at Università Commerciale Luigi Bocconi.
+Born in Milan in 1956, Costamagna attended the Ecole Européenne in Brussels before returning to Italy and enrolling at Università Commerciale Luigi Bocconi.
 In 1981 he was awarded a degree in business economics.
 He then began his career in the financial control area of Citibank, before moving in 1985 to Montedison, where he was Head of Corporate Finance for the holding company.

-Career at Goldman Sachs

 In 1988 Costamagna joined Goldman Sachs, initially as head of Investment Banking Italy, then becoming Country Head for Italy and Chairman of Goldman Sachs.

-In 1999, he was appointed Co-Head of the Investment Banking division for Europe, the Middle East and Africa and a member of the European Management Committee and the Global Partnership Committee.
-Between 2004 and 2006, year in which he left the Group, Costamagna was Chairman of the Investment Banking division for Europe, Middle East and Africa.
+In 1999, he was appointed Co-Head of the Investment Banking division EMEA and a member of the European Management Committee and the Global Partnership Committee.
+Between 2004 and 2006, the year in which he left the Group, Costamagna was Chairman of the Investment Banking division EMEA.

-After Goldman Sachs

-In 2006 he founded CC & Soci, a financial advisory company, where he serves as Chairman and in 2011 he founded Advise Only, a firm specialised in personal finance and in online asset management advisory.

-From 2012 to January 2018 he was Chairman of AAA-Advanced Accelerator Applications, a European pharmaceutical group founded in 2003.
+In 2006, he founded CC & Soci, a financial advisory company, where he is chairman.
+In 2011, he founded Advise Only, a firm specializing in personal finance and in online asset management advisory.
+From 2012 to January 2018 he was chairman of the European pharmaceutical group AAA-Advanced Accelerator Applications.
 The company focused on the development of diagnostic and therapeutic products in the field of nuclear medicine and was acquired by Novartis in January 2018 for 3.9 billion dollars.
-Mr. Costamagna was also Chairman of Salini-Impregilo, Italy’s leading infrastructure construction group from 2012 to July 2015.
+Costamagna was also chairman of Salini-Impregilo, Italy’s leading infrastructure construction group from 2012 to July 2015.
+In 2021, he launched a SPAC in Italy with Alberto Minali targeting the insurance sector.